 Tactic: Update as Soon as You’re Ready

 Losing all your custom coding sucks.
-But overall, eBay Stores are badly outdated, and this update is a huge improvement.
-Updating immediately on May 1 is the best choice you can make.
+But eBay Stores have been badly outdated, and this update is a huge improvement.
+If you haven't updated yet, your best option is to do it immediately.

 6. Limited Options for Returns

-Sellers can currently choose between four returns period options on their listings: 60-day, 30-day, 14-day, or no returns.
-That’s about to change, and soon, most categories will no longer have the 14-day returns option.
+Sellers were recently able to choose between four returns period options on their listings: 60-day, 30-day, 14-day, or no returns.
+That has changed, and now, most categories no longer have the 14-day returns option.

-eBay will strip away other refund options as well.
-You will still get to decide whether you or the buyer pays return shipping, but eBay will no longer allow restocking fees, and it sounds like partial refunds will be temporarily disabled.
+eBay has stripped away other refund options as well.
+You still get to decide whether you or the buyer pays return shipping, but eBay no longer allows restocking fees, and partial refunds were temporarily disabled.

-These changes will go through on May 1.
-One month later, sellers who offer free returns will regain the option to offer partial refunds on those listings.
+These changes went through on May 1.
+One month later, sellers who offered free returns regained the option to offer partial refunds on those listings.

-Top Rated Plus return requirements will get more difficult.
-Starting in June, in most categories, Top Rated Plus won’t just require 30-day returns, it will require them to be free.
+Top Rated Plus return requirements have also become more difficult.
+As of June, in most categories, Top Rated Plus doesn't just require 30-day returns, it requires them to be free.

 Tactic: Choose a Policy that Matches Your Larger Strategy